 This annual signature, student-led weeklong program honoring the life and legacy of former congresswoman, distinguished public servant and teacher Barbara Jordan, will include a keynote presentation and panel discussion.
 The 2021 theme, "An America As Good As Promised," comes from a quote from Barbara Jordan: "What the people want is simple.
 They want an America as good as its promise."

+** Due to the Texas winter storm, these events have been rescheduled.
+We will announce the new dates soon.
 The 2021 Forum will serve as a platform for policy agendas on social issues to take center stage.

 Previous Barbara Jordan National Forum celebrations:

 - 'We the People:' 23rd Barbara Jordan National Forum focused on inclusion and social justice (2020)

 - 'Extending the power of the people:' The 22nd annual Barbara Jordan National Forum — March (2019)